-Fleur pursed her lips, then strode into the bathroom, shoved the plug into the sink and twisted open the tap.
+Fleur pursed her lips, strode into the bathroom, shoved the plug into the sink, and twisted open the tap.
 Water swirled into the basin, creeping up the porcelain.
 A single silver hair floated on its surface.
-She wrinkled her nose and plucked it out, letting a little magic through to turn the water on her fingers to steam, then huffed the hair away.
+She wrinkled her nose and plucked it out, letting a little magic through to turn the water on her fingers to steam and huffing the hair away.

 ‘Test time.’
 Fleur dropped the veil into the sink and poked it beneath the surface with the tip of her wand.

 A long, thin bubble formed along one side of the gauze and a faint shimmer of magic danced upon the other.

 ‘Perfect.’
 She smiled, tugged the plug out, and draped her gauze over the edge of the sink to dry.
 ‘A little fragile, but more elegant than transfiguration or the bubble-head charm.
 And definitely better than choking down gillyweed.’

 Fleur cast another tempus charm and frowned.
 Still a little time left, but if I walk slowly, then I might not be waiting long.
 Even Gabby can’t make maman too late.

 She disillusioned herself and stepped out into the corridor.

 The other girls huddled around the tables of the communal room.
 Caroline and Emilie clutched a copy of the Daily Prophet, giggling at the picture of Fleur and Harry.

 A little heat trickled through her bones and Fleur’s fingers twitched toward her wand.
 Not worth it.
 Who cares about plain, shallow, little girls living empty lives?